Rogdham/pyzstd/index.rst

     .. py:attribute:: checksumFlag

         A 4-byte checksum of uncompressed content is written at the end of frame.
-If decompression verification fails, a :py:class:`ZstdError` will be raised.
+If decompression verification fails, a :py:class:`ZstdError` exception will be raised.

         Default value is ``0``.